stevenhoney/excel-shopify-gift-card-tool/README.md

   - ##### Template
   Like `gift_card.birthday.liquid` Shopify gift card liquid templates are effectively standalone HTML pages, a template with a "Happy Birthday" message is an obvious example.
   - ##### Shopify Customer ID
-  To find this for a single customer it is the number after the last / in the URL when viewing the customer record in the Shopify admin.
+  Like `` This is the number after the last / in the URL when viewing the customer record in the Shopify admin.
 Unfortunately Shopify does not include this in their default customer export, so a 3rd party app is needed in order to export Customer IDs to be used to assign gift cards to customers.
 I use and highly recommend [Excelify.io](https://excelify.io/) but there are [lots of alternatives](https://apps.shopify.com/search?q=csv+export#).

   When you assign a gift card to an existing customer it is sent to them via email immediately on creation, if you have their mobile/cell number in Shopify they will also be delivered via SMS.